joohoi/acme-dns/README.md

 ## As a service

-I am runnin an acme-dns instance as a service for everyone wanting to get on in fast.
+I am running an acme-dns instance as a service for everyone wanting to get on in fast.
 The service is running at `auth.acme-dns,io`, so to get started, try:
 ```curl -X GET https://auth.acme-dns.io/register```